 When combined with physical therapy, regular localized cryotherapy sessions can help speed up the healing process, so you can get back to doing your favorite activities.

 The sooner you recognize and treat your tennis elbow symptoms, the faster you’ll heal.
 Sadly, many people ignore the early stages of tennis elbow pain, and wait until it becomes unbearable to seek treatment.
 By that time, more damage has been done to the tendons, prolonging the healing process.

 When administered by a skilled technician, local cryotherapy for tennis elbow is safe and effective, with no adverse side effects.
-The cryotherapy specialists at Invita Cryo NYC work with athletes and physically active people to help them recover and heal from overuse injuries like tennis elbow.
-Contact Invita Cryo today, and treat your symptoms to a blast of soothing cold with local cryotherapy.
+The cryotherapy specialists at InVita Wellness work with athletes and physically active people to help them recover and heal from overuse injuries like tennis elbow.
+Contact InVita Wellness today, and treat your symptoms to a blast of soothing cold with local cryotherapy.